Arts, culture and music come to life when groups pay a visit to any Mississippi museum or history trail across the Magnolia State

 The Tennessee Williams House Museum and Welcome Center in Columbus is the first home of legendary playwright Tennessee Williams.
 Extensive efforts have been made to restore the 1875 Victorian home to its original glory.
 The house is a National Literary Landmark and is located in the heart of Columbus’s downtown historic district.

-A popular event in Columbus is the Catfish in the Alley Festival, which celebrated its 10th anniversary last April.
-This fest features a day of fun for the whole family and includes catfish, vendors, and some of the best blues musicians in the South.
+A popular event in Columbus is the Catfish in the Alley Festival, which has been celebrated for more than a decade.
+This fest features a day of fun for the whole family and includes catfish, vendors and some of the best blues musicians in the South.

 Cat Head Delta Blues & Folk Art Inc.